codetech/Security-Presentation/slides.md

 USB/NFC device to store gpg key

-Also has other tools related to loging into services.
+Also has other tools related to logging into services.